 Other areas of outreach where Faith has left footprints over the years, and continues to do so, include the following:

-Faith Ambassador: Each Sunday visitors to our church are greeted by members of the Ambassadors.
-These members do their best to make sure visitors (whether new or repeat) are identified and approached with friendly conversation.
+Faith Ambassador: In the past, each Sunday visitors to our church were greeted by members of the Ambassadors.
+Those members did their best to make sure visitors (whether new or repeat) were identified and approached with friendly conversation.
 We want all visitors to have a God-praising, uplifting Worship Service at Faith Lutheran and we want them to walk out our doors with positive thoughts about their worship experience with us.

 Youth: Christal Chapman served as the youth director, 2006-2010, and worked with the youth of our congregation with an emphasis on the middle school and high school.
 She held lock-ins for the youth, as well as other activities, for the past four years.
 She worked to get our youth involved with youth from other local youth groups.
 In addition to working with our youth, she helped maintain our website, www.faith-lutheran.net which serves to give information to others about our church and its activities.